 I start with the blue plate in the foreground right, with the crocodile on it.
-It is greenish blue and I like to make it blue.
+It is greenish-blue and I like to make it blue.
 This is typically a Hue rotation job.
 I move the Hue slider for the blue sample to +25.

 Next, I make the red of the spoon and sugar hearts less saturated.
 I select the spoon and lower the Saturation slider to -15.

-The green in the image and the plate at the left in particular is a bit too bright and lacking some saturation.
+The green in the image and the plate at the left, in particular, is a bit too bright and lacking some saturation.
 I select the green plate at the left, and increase Saturation to +20 and lower the Lightness to -10 as you can see in the screenshot above.

 Last, I select the yellow spot in the background.
 I increased the Saturation to +10 and lowered the Lightness to -15.

-I started saying that using the Color Editor is two-step process.
+I started saying that using the Color Editor is a two-step process.
 Well, let’s make it three because I add one intermediate step:

 - select a color to create a color sample,